 They occur when the blood vessels under the skin bleed, thus leaking blood into the skin — this could be due to:

 - Prolonged coughing

-How to treat it: If your baby’s petechiae appears after some physical trauma, it should go away after a few days — but if you are not sure what caused it, then you should bring her to seek medical attention.
+How to treat it: If your baby’s petechiae appear after some physical trauma, it should go away after a few days — but if you are not sure what caused it, then you should bring her to seek medical attention.

-What it looks like: Red and raw looking rash around the diaper region, such as the genitals and bottom.
+What it looks like: Red and raw-looking rash around the diaper region, such as the genitals and bottom.